peak6/goavro/README.md

 Goavro is a library that encodes and decodes Avro data.

+## Code Generation

+This fork adds experimental support to generate concrete structures based off of avro schema files.

+It only generates code to decode binary avro records.

+Currently, it supports the following types:

+* records
+* unions
+* array
+* int, long
+* float, double
+* bool
+* bytes.decimal
+* int.date

+With respect to unions the only functionality supported it to handle nulls.
+In other-words the generator only allows a union to have 2 types, one of which must be "null".
+The empty value of the type will be used if the field is null.

+To run the generator:

+`go run main/gen.go -p <package name> -o <output directory> <list of schema files>`

 ## Description

 * Encodes to and decodes from both binary and textual JSON Avro data.